AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 |image11|

 4. Click Generate.
 This creates the root CA certificate that will be used to sign the PAN to Aviatrix certificate you will create in the next step.
 #.
-Under Device > Certificate Management > Certificates > Device Certificates, generate another certificate (that uses the root?) and populate as follows:
+Under Device > Certificate Management > Certificates > Device Certificates, generate another certificate (signed by the PAN-CA root you created) and populate as follows:

 - Certificate Name: a name that makes sense to you, such as pan-to-avx-cert
 - Common Name: a name that makes sense to you, such as pan-device.com
 - Signed by: PAN-CA (created in above steps)
 - Cryptographic Settings: Elliptic Curve DSA algorithm; 256 bits; sha256 digest
-- Certificate Attributes: Host Name = “DNS” from Subject Alternative Name (SAN) field (do you fill this in or is it populated automatically with the common name?); Host Name = “DNS” from Subject Alternative Name (SAN) field
+- Certificate Attributes: refer to the aforementioned URL for information on attributes to use for device certificate creation

 6. Click Generate.
 #.
-Do you then select it and Export HA Key?
+Export the PAN-CA certificate for uploading to the SITE2CLOUD > CA Certificate page in the Aviatrix Controller.
 #.
 See the `CA Certificate page <https://docs.aviatrix.com/HowTos/site2cloud_cert.html>`_ for details on uploading this certificate.

 Setting up Site2Cloud Connection